 - In your course, select the Discussions icon on the navigation bar.

 - Select the plus sign wherever you want to add your discussion.

 - In the menu, select Add Discussion.
 On the New Discussion page, type a meaningful title and get the discussion started with a question, idea, or response.

 To use your keyboard to jump to the editor toolbar, press ALT + F10.
 On a Mac, press Fn + ALT + F10.
 Use the arrow keys to select an option, such as a numbered list.

 - Select Save when you're ready for others to see.

-You can edit or delete your discussion.
+You can edit or delete your discussion responses.
 Open the menu to access the Edit and Delete functions.
 If you delete your initial response, all replies remain.
 The system displays a message about your deletion so others know what happened.
+You can't edit the discussion title after you've created it.